Yassin Belkhdim

-Yassin Belkhdim (born 14 February 2002) is a professional footballer player who plays as a midfielder for club Angers.
+Yassin Belkhdim (born 14 February 2002) is a professional footballer who plays as a midfielder for club Angers.
 Born in France, he represents Morocco at the youth international level.

 Club career

-Belkhdim, who formerly played for FC Mantois, signed with Angers SCO in 2020 after scoring against the club's reserve team in the Championnat National 2.
-On June 13, 2022, he signed his first professional contract with Angers, a deal extending until 2025.
-He debuted for the club's senior team on November 18, 2023, in a 2–0 away victory over Houilles AC in the seventh round of the Coupe de France.
+Belkhdim, who formerly played for FC Mantois, joined Angers SCO in 2020 after scoring against the club's reserve team in the Championnat National 2.
+On 13 June 2022, he signed his first professional contract with Angers, a deal extending until 2025.
+He made his debut for the senior team on 18 November 2023, in a 2–0 away victory over Houilles AC in the seventh round of the Coupe de France.
 During the second half of the 2023–24 season, his performances led Angers coach Alexandre Dujeux to include him in several Ligue 2 matches.

 International career

 In November 2021, Belkhdim received his first call-up to the Morocco under-23s.